 My ‘integrative’ background allows me to use different theories and approaches to combine the various types of counselling I have trained in.
-In sessions with clients I use the Humanistic Person Centred approach, but will also use the Psychodynamic approach, Cognitive Behavioural Therapy (CBT), and Attachment Therapy.
+In sessions with clients I am primarily relational with a strong focus on Attachment based Theory, but will also use the Psychodynamic approach, Cognitive Behavioural Therapy (CBT).

 I consider each client to be unique.
 One approach will not suit all clients.
 The approach needs to be tailored to reflect each client’s individual circumstances.

 As a practitioner, I am firmly committed to continuing professional development.
-Some of the most recent training courses I have attended relate to working with abuse, couples and trauma.
+Some of the most recent training courses I have attended relate to working with abuse, couples, trauma, Attachment Theory, Neuroscience.

 In the spring of 2013, I was appointed as Clinical Practice Manager of The Awareness Centre a position I served in until early 2014.